What`s new in breast cancer research and treatment?

 Circulating tumor cells

 Researchers have found that in many women with breast cancer, cells may break away from the tumor and enter the blood.
 These circulating tumor cells can be detected with sensitive lab tests.
 Although these tests can help predict which patients may go on to have their cancer come back, it isn’t clear that the use of these tests will help patients live longer.
-They potentially may be useful in patients with advanced breast cancer to help tell if treatments are working.
+They may potentially be useful for women with advanced breast cancer to help tell if treatments are working.